-After you've done an initial take-off of your very first project within Countfire, and you send that project off for final processing, Countfire automatically shares a Dropbox folder with you.
+After you've done an initial take-off within Countfire, and you send that takeoff off for final processing, Countfire automatically shares a Dropbox folder with you.

 You will receive an emailed invite directly from Dropbox (don't forget to check your spam folder) and once you accept that invite, the shared folder will be accessible in your Dropbox account.

-Then, each time you process a project, the output files are saved into the shared Dropbox folder, and automatically synced to your computer.
+Then, each time you process a takeoff, the output files are saved into the shared Dropbox folder, and automatically synced to your computer.

 What’s the difference between the Dropbox app and Dropbox.com?

 Dropbox offers two methods for accessing files within the shared Dropbox folder.

 The dropbox app is an application you install on your computer and which allows the automatic syncing of files from Countfire.